Accenture/reactive-interaction-gateway/docs/features.md

 Apart from that, the backend service also has the possibility to return a cached response (this will be a `200 OK` response with a corresponding http body) or anything else, e.g. a `400 Bad Request`.
 In turn, RIG will not listen to the topic and wait for the response.
 Consequently, the request flow will look similar to the [synchronous approach](#synchronously).

-### Asynchronously - Asnychronous Response
+### Asynchronously - Asynchronous Response

 RIG forwards the client request to the backend asynchronously via Kafka or NATS and waits for the backend response by listening to Kafka/NATS and forwarding it to the still open HTTP connection to the frontend.

 ![client-to-backend-asynchronously-asynchronous-response](./assets/features-client-to-backend-asynchronously-asynchronous-response.png)

-Essentially this is a combination of the [asynchronous - fire&forget approach](#asynchronously---fireforget) and the [synchronous - asynchronous response approach](#synchronously---asnychronous-response).
+Essentially this is a combination of the [asynchronous - fire&forget approach](#asynchronously---fireforget) and the [synchronous - asynchronous response approach](#synchronously---asynchronous-response).

 ## Out-of-the-box Features